top of page

 Back at the hotel, we enjoyed the pool, played mini golf, cooked dinner, and ended the night with a family board game.
 Saying goodbye to this amazing hotel was genuinely hard.

-Day 7: Los Gigantes, Masca, Garachico, and Cueva del Viento
+Day 7: Los Gigantes, Masca, and Garachico Road Trip

 We packed our bags and headed out for a full road-trip day.